Royal Guard Company (Denmark): Uniform

 The review order uniform of the Royal Life Guards, worn while they are on guard duty, consists of bearskin headdresses, dark blue tunics and light blue trousers with white stripes.
 The ceremonial uniform, worn on special state occasions, substitutes a scarlet tunic for the dark blue.
 The bearskin dates from 1803 and is decorated with the regiment's bronze cap badge (the Sun and Royal Coat of Arms).
 Symbolic infantry sabers are carried by the rank and file.
 These were part of the spoils from the First Schleswig War of 1848–1851 and were originally derived from a French infantry weapon.

-Queen's Watch
+King's Watch

-The regiment holds a traditional military parade every November at their barracks known as the "Queen's Parade".
-Following the parade, the sovereign hands over the “Queen’s Watch” to one guard for his/her exceptional service in the regiment.
+The regiment holds a traditional military parade every November at their barracks known as the "King's Parade".
+Following the parade, the sovereign hands over the “King’s Watch” to one guard for his/her exceptional service in the regiment.
 It has been a tradition since 1970, when Frederik IX first handed over a watch at a parade.
-Two years later, the "King’s Watch” was redubbed as the "Queen’s Watch” following the assumption of the current Danish monarch to the throne.
+The "King’s Watch” was known as the "Queen’s Watch” from 1972-2024 during the reign of Margrethe II and became known once again as the King's Watch after the accession of Frederik X in 2024.
 The guard is appointed by their superiors and fellow soldiers.